oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 Here's an example of using the WIT `create` command to create a base WebLogic Server image from a base Oracle Linux image, a WebLogic installer download, and a JRE installer download:

 1. First, [install](https://oracle.github.io/weblogic-image-tool/userguide/setup/) the WebLogic Image Tool.
+This samples assumes that you have installed WIT in `/tmp/imagetool`; you can choose to install it in any location.

 1. Download your desired JRE installer from the Oracle Technology Network [Java downloads](https://www.oracle.com/java/technologies/downloads/) page or from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/osdc/faces/Home.jspx) (OSDC).